Skip to main content

 Let’s not forget about the power of social proof!
 As much as 92% of B2B buyers are influenced to make a purchase after reading a trusted review.

 Encourage your audience to become advocates by showcasing their experiences.
-Find creative ways to share case studies, testimonials, or shared stories.
+Use social media scheduling tools to creatively share case studies, testimonials, or shared stories.
 User-generated content makes for great social media content and is 20% more influential in driving purchase decisions, as it not only provides social proof but also fosters a sense of community around your brand.

 5. Turn To Micro-Influencers In Your Industry